 As the dark current depends strongly on temperature, thermistors were used to monitor the temperatures of each photodiode continuously during the experiment.
 A thermistor was held in contact with the outer surface of the TO can housing using a piece of thermal tape.
 With the thermistor in place, it was not possible to use the detector cap to block light from reaching the photodiode.
 The electrical connection between the thermistor and TSP01 temperature logger was performed using BNC cables, BNC-to-BNC bulkhead feedthroughs to route the signal out of the nested boxes, and a custom BNC-to-phono jack cable to connect to the temperature logger.

-The data curves plotted in Figures 2 through 4 are the dark currents measured for the Si-based DET100A, the Ge-based DET50B, and the InGaAs-based DET10C, respectively.
+Experimental Results The data curves plotted in Figures 2 through 4 are the dark currents measured for the Si-based DET100A, the Ge-based DET50B, and the InGaAs-based DET10C, respectively.

 The Si-based DET100A does not contain an integrated voltage regulator, while both the Ge-based DET50B and the InGaAs-based DET10C do.
 Voltage regulators integrated into photodiodes are used to maintain a stable reverse bias voltage across the photodiode.